RajiSenadheera/Remove-Password-on-Excel-VBA-Project/README.md

 4) Paste the code in Module1
 5) Close the Visual Basic Editor
 6) Goto Tools - Macro
-7) Open Book1!RecoverBytes and Run
+7) Open Book1!RecoverBytes and Run the Macro
-8) Open Book1!Unprotected and Run
+8) Open Book1!Unprotected and Run the Macro
 9) Enjoy